-1. Ass essment, Planning, Recording and Reporting Policy .
-2
+Assessment, Planning, Recording and Reporting Policy 3

-1.1 Policy Statement .
-2
+Policy Statement 3

-1.2 Terms and Definitions .
-2
+Terms and Definitions 3

-1.3 Data Protection .
-3
+Data Protection 3

-1.4 Disclosure of Information .
-3
+Disclosure of Information 4

-2. Ass sessment, Planning, Recording and Reporting Procedure .
-3
+Assessment, Planning, Recording and Reporting Procedure 4

-2.1 What is Assessment? .
-3
+What is Assessment?

-2.2 The Aims of Assessment .
 4

+The Aims of Assessment 4

-2.3 Assessment is a continuous process at EHS, and we assess for different reasons: .
-4
+Assessment is a continuous process at EHS, and we assess for different reasons: 5

-2.4 Assessment of Learning .
-4
+Assessment of Learning 5

-2.5 Learning Objectives .
-5
+Learning Objectives 6

-2.6 Success Criteria .
-5
+Success Criteria 6

-2.7 Questioning .
-5
+Questioning 6

-2.8 Peer and Self-Assessment .
-5
+Self-Assessment 6

-2.9 Providing Quality Feedback .
-6
+Providing Quality Feedback 7

-2.10 Oral feedback .
-6
+Oral feedback 7

-2.11 Marking Techniques .
-6
+Marking 7

-2.12 Review .
-7
+Review 8

-2.13 Baseline and Target Setting .
-7
+Baseline and Targets 8

-2.14 Formal Assessment - Class work .
-7
+Formal Assessment - Class work 8

-2.15 Recording and Reporting - Annual Reports to Parents/Carers/Authorities 10
+Recording and Reporting - Annual Reports to Parents/Carers/Authority 9

-2.16 Recording 10
+Recording 10

-3. Rol es and Responsibilities 11
+Roles and Responsibilities 10

-1. Assessment, Planning, Recording and Reporting Policy
+Assessment, Planning, Recording and Reporting Policy

-1.1 Policy Statement
+1. Policy Statement

-1.1.1 The assessment of student progress is an important part of the learning process and should lie at the heart of curriculum planning, teaching and programme evaluation.
+1.1 The assessment of student progress is an important part of the learning process and should lie at the heart of curriculum planning, teaching and programme evaluation.